KristinEbu/cse15l-lab-reports/lab-report-1-week-2.md

 >the *Account Lookup* screen

-After logging in, you'll be able to see your assigned CS15L account, as well as click the button that says change password.
+After logging in, you'll be able to see your assigned CS15L account, as well as the link that says "change your password."
 ![alt text](change_password.png)
 >you can see your CS15L account under *Additional Accounts* and can change your password by cliking on the link circled in red